Harshit-3905/Task_Tracker/README.md

 6. **Motivational Quotes:** The extension displays inspirational quotes to motivate and inspire users, helping them stay focused and positive while managing their tasks.

+Are you ready to take control of your tasks, your time, and your productivity?
+Task Tracker is here to guide you.
+Install our extension and embark on a journey toward enhanced efficiency, laser-focused work, and a boost of motivation.
+With Task Tracker, your day will never be the same again.

 ## Installation

 1. Download the Extension Files: Clone this repository to your local machine.